Adopted from the Show Health Committee Report

 August 13, 2018

-Committee: Cathy Bickel, KJ Johnson, Cynthia Kurtz, Beth Taylor, Lisa McCune-Noll
+Committee: Cathy Bickel, KJ Fuller, Cynthia Kurtz, Beth Taylor, Lisa McCune-Noll

 Section I. Quarantine and Other Pre-Show Prep

 Health inspection is not a formality.
 Check all your gerbils for signs of illness all the way up to the show hall.

 Quarantine incidents: If any of the following should occur in a kennel during the quarantine period, the owner must email the Health Inspection Team for a decision.
 The recommended actions below are for the health inspection team’s consideration, not the owner’s.
 Symptoms occurring closer to the time of the show are considered more serious.
 The Health Inspection team’s decision is final.